Create eye-catching call-to-action buttons with simple mouse over effects that will help convert traffic and capture more leads!

 One of the things that you can easily do to create a little more 'action' on your websites or squeeze pages is create a simple mouse over script that will either change the image, change the color or do something different when people put their mouse over that button or image.

-With WordPress, even if you are not experienced with CSS (Cascading Style Sheets, is a kind of code that tells the browser how to render a web page), here are two simple ways to:
+With WordPress, even if you are not experienced with CSS (Cascading Style Sheets, is a kind of code that tells the browser how to render a web page), here is a simple css script to do this.